 Lingonberries grow in the wild in Sweden on small bushes in woodlands and on moorlands.
-They ripen in August/September when many Swedes pick their own berries, but they are also sold on markets.
+They ripen in August and September when many Swedes pick their own berries, but they are also sold at markets.
 Although the berries look attractive they are not pleasant to eat raw as they are quite bitter.

 Rårörda is really two words joined together: rå means raw and rörda means stirred.

 100g (4oz) lingonberries, fresh or defrosted